A complete and up-to-date guide on how to get from Athens to Mykonos. Includes flights and ferries to Mykonos from Athens, and which way is best.

 As mentioned above, one of the best ways to compare ticket prices and availability is a provider called Ferryhopper.

-In terms of which company to choose, the only suggestion is to avoid the smaller passenger boats that don’t carry vehicles, as mentioned above, especially if you are a bit sensitive to sea sickness.
-Get a numbered seat, explore the boat and go out to take in the views.
+In terms choosing which ferry companies to use, the only suggestion is to avoid the smaller passenger boats that don’t carry vehicles, as mentioned above, especially if you are a bit sensitive to sea sickness.

 Buying boat tickets from Athens to Mykonos